 Worth getting out of bed for

-There isn't a standalone spa at Ceylon Tea Trails, but you can enjoy in-room treatments in absolute privacy – with your French windows wide open, if you have a Garden Suite.
+There isn't a standalone spa at Ceylon Tea Trails, but you can enjoy in-room treatments in absolute privacy.
 Indulgent aromatherapy baths are a must: try green tea for jetlag or cinnamon for an immune-system boost.

 Trekking between the hotel's five bungalows offers jaw-dropping views of lakes, mountains and tea-strewn slopes, and you can stop off for a cuppa or meal along the way.
 Trail maps are provided free or opt for a guide for stiffer prowling.
 From Tientsin it's 15 kilometres to Norwood, then 12 kilometres to Castlereagh – a good downhill walk – with a further 5.3 kilometre hop to Summerville.
 You can also take a 90-minute train ride passing waterfalls and unbelievable vistas, picnic en route and coast home on mountain bikes to your bungalow (between 40 and 50 kilometres).
 The tea estate roads are perfect for cycling.

-If you'd rather let someone else take the strain, get a fisherman to row you across Castlereagh Lake on his outrigger canoe for a fish-eye view of the surrounding hills and forests.
-Or up the stakes with some whitewater rafting (www.srilankaecotourism.com): Kithulgala's Kelani river, about a 75-minute drive north of the hotel, will tax your thrill-o-meter but is scenic enough to have starred in David Lean’s epic movie The Bridge on the River Kwai.
+Alternatively, get a fisherman to row you across Castlereagh Reservoir on his outrigger canoe for a fish-eye view of the surrounding hills and forests.
+Or up the stakes with some whitewater rafting: Kithulgala's Kelani river, about a 75-minute drive north of the hotel, will tax your thrill-o-meter but is scenic enough to have starred in David Lean’s epic movie The Bridge on the River Kwai.